tranhelen/tranhelen/_posts/2016-10-17-youvegraduated4.md

 - **Engineers/back-end developers**   How do they organize the project?
 How do they prioritize bugs vs. new features?
 How can you better explain to them what you want prior to delivering so you don't work in a staggered approach and waste time?
 - **FEDs/front-end developers**   What type of units are they working in and how do they want this represented in your files?
 The likelihood is your FED is your second-hand, so smooth over any potential communication issues prior to getting your hands dirty.
 - **Project managers**   What type of timeline are you working on?
 What is expected out of you?
 How can you work faster within the environment you're in so they don't feel like they're waiting on you?
 - **Product managers**   How can they help you push your vision and what role do they play on the team?
 Product Managers work differently depending on the company you're at.
-For a good introduction, check out [@brandonchu](http://twitter.com/brandonchu)'s [Medium articles](https://medium.com/@brandonmchu).
+For a good introduction, check out Brandon Chu's Medium articles.<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a>
 - **Upstream/downstream stakeholders for your particular project**   Who is affected by the project you're working on (downstream)?
 Who do you need to get approval from (upstream)?
 How often do you need to check-in with all of them?

 There may be other specialized roles at your company that I don't particularly know of.
 If that's the case, you'll have to figure out what the best questions to ask are.
 There are always questions.
 Find them.